psycopaths/jdoop/README.md

 PathFinder's concolic execution engine [jDART][0] and [Randoop][1], a feedback-directed random testing engine.

+# Setting up

+After you've cloned the repository, you can configure various parameters in `jpfdoop.ini`.
+Most importantly, change `jpf-core` and `jpf-jdart` in the `jpfdoop` section so that they point to the main directories of jpf-core and jpf-jdart, respectively.
+Do not use `~` as a shorthand for your home directory.

 # Usage

 To run JPF-Doop, a few parameters need to be passed to it, including a